mayconcarlete/FullStackWebDeveloperChallenge/README.md

 * Singleton

 >## Healthy Commits only:
-* Using Husky with Lint-Staged to make sure that only will be commit/push, code that pass in all tests.
+* Using Husky with Lint-Staged to make sure that only will be commit/push code that pass in all unit and integration tests.

 >## Methodology and Design:
 * TDD